 Alternative to the default method, we have a feature called User Identification.

-Benefits of enabling User Identification
+Benefits of Enabling User Identification

-With this feature, you can send precise user IDs for your end-users.
+With this feature, you can send precise user IDs to your end-users.
 This cancels out the Monthly Active Users (MAU) quota dependency on unique browser sessions.
 Instead, you start defining your exact MAU count with the IDs you send us.

 For instance, if you send 2.000 IDs for 2.000 different users, only those people can see the live UG contents (Guide, Checklist, etc.) you have.
-And, your MAU quota will be exactly 2.000 users for that month.
+And your MAU quota will be exactly 2.000 users for that month.